THOMASELOVE/431-classes-2024/class09/README.md

 ## Announcements

 1. The answer sketch for Lab 2 is available in our Shared Drive folder, and Lab 2 grades and feedback on Lab 2 are posted to the Student Grade Roster in our Shared Drive folder, too.
-    - For one student, we had a problem on our end with Task 3, and we'll get a grade and comments posted on that **soon**.
 2. You can use [LaTeX commands within Quarto](https://quarto.org/docs/visual-editor/technical.html).
 Just enclose them in dollar signs, like `$\leq$`, which produces $\leq$, or `$\geq$`, which is $\geq$.
     - One place where this would be helpful is in your Project A Codebook, when you specify your cut points for the Analysis 2 predictor.
     - Check out the bottom of [this page](https://www.overleaf.com/learn/latex/Mathematical_expressions) for a brief reference guide and links to learn more.